 …in other words, the fitness test!

 These activities are incorporated into a circuit or obstacle course which need to be completed three times in 4 minutes and 30 seconds during the recruitment process.
-(You must complete the course three times in 4 minutes during the Student Officer Development Programme.)
+(You must complete the In-Service three times in 4 minutes during the Student Officer Development Programme and at approximately 12 months and 18 months post attestation, during the Probationary Officer Development Programme).

-If you do not pass the PCA you will be invited to complete one re-test twelve weeks after your initial PCA.
-You will also be given the opportunity to attend five PCA Support Sessions prior to completing your PCA re-test.
+If you do not pass the Recruitment PCA you will be invited to complete one re-test twelve weeks after your initial PCA.
+You will also be given the opportunity to attend five PCA Support Sessions prior to completing your PCA Re-test.

 Want to see how the course is laid out to help you prepare?
 Click here for a diagram of the obstacle course.

-We would advise you to think about starting to prepare for the fitness test now!
+We would advise you to think about starting to prepare for the PCA now!

 This part of the recruitment process might seem like a long way off, but starting training now will set you in a better position to tackle the course on the day.